 This show website address (URL) will automatically be added to your online listing on edfringe.com so you don't need to add it to the Web Copy field further down the page.

 However, please note that this URL will not automatically be included in your printed Fringe Programme listing.
-If you do want it to be included in the programme then you need to also add this URL to the text that you enter into the Programme Copy field (which has a 40 word limit) further down the page, under the Show Listings heading.
+If you do want it to be included in the programme then you need to also add this URL to the text that you enter into the Programme Copy field (which has a 40 word limit, minus show title) further down the page, under the Show Listings heading.

 Author of your show/production

 Please let us know who authored your show/production.

 Which section of the Programme do you want to be listed in?